pywbem/pywbemtools/docs/pywbemclifeatures.rst

     pywbemcli instance get MY_CS.CreationClassName="MY_CS",Name="MyComp"
     pywbemcli instance get MY_LogEntry.Timestamp="20190901183853.762122+120"

 .. _`Interactively selecting INSTANCENAME command argument`:

 Interactively selecting INSTANCENAME command argument
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To simplify creating the INSTANCENAME argument on the command line, pywbemcli provides a wildcard character "?" that can be used in the INSTANCENAME argument in place of the keybindings component of the WBEM URI.

-Pywbemcli retrieves all instance names of that class from the server and presents the user with a select list from which an instance name can be chosen.
+If an INSTANCENAME argument specifies the wildcard key, pywbemcli performs an interactive selection of the instance name by enumerating the instance names of the specified class, displaying the list of instance names along with index numbers, and prompting the user for the index number of the instance name to be used.

-The ABNF for the INSTANCENAME argument with wildcard is:
+The ABNF for the INSTANCENAME argument with a wildcard key is:

 .. code-block:: text